LouisaWhitton/Curator/README.md

 Curator is a web application generated with Angular.

-It allows the user to view artworks in multiple collections (currently configured for Cooper Hewitt Smithsonian Design Museum and the Rijksmuseum in Amsterdam) and select or "like" items from them which appear in the user's own collection ("My Collection").
+It allows the user to view artworks in multiple collections (currently configured for the Art Institute of Chicago and the Cooper Hewitt Smithsonian Design Museum) and select or "like" items from them which appear in the user's own collection ("My Collection").

 ## Usage